kosail/dotfolio/README.md

 <details>
 <summary>Show/Hide</summary>

-### I may end up dropping the file manager app, as the web browser app became extremely efficient in its tasks.
+### ~~I may end up dropping the file manager app, as the web browser app became extremely efficient in its tasks.~~
-   So efficient, that I'm wondering if I should place my projects inside the "projects" page, I'll think about it later, as I think that I should stop adding functionalities.
-    Too much functions = overwhelming to the end user.
-They are here to see my skills, not to test out an OS imitation.
+   I decided to drop the original idea of the file manager.
+It will no longer showcase my projects, but instead just serve as a "tech stack" or something like that.
+Simple, showing only icons.

 </details>